Bare: The Musical: Advocacy and influence

-Reviewers accredited Bare's popularity and power to its open and prominent themes.
+Reviewers accredited Bares popularity and power to its open and prominent themes.
 LGBTQ audiences found its commentary on religion, education and family relevant to the lives of queer youth, particularly after a series of highly publicized LGBTQ suicides throughout the 2000s.

 Producers of the 2012 Off-Broadway production partnered with organizations that support LGBTQ equality, including The Tyler Clementi Foundation, Athlete Ally, Human Rights Campaign and Faith in America.

 A series of discussion sessions after performances called "talkOUTs" were organized, which were presented by representatives from the above foundations.
 The talkOUTs also included representatives from the Matthew Shepard Foundation, the Gay & Lesbian Victory Fund, GLAAD (the Gay and Lesbian Alliance Against Defamation), Empire State Pride Agenda, the Point Foundation, and Rabbi Michael Mellen, a former director of NFTY, along with the producers, creative team, and cast.
 The producers, creative team, and cast also showed support for the NOH8 Campaign.